-Welcome to the Department of Human Resources and Civil Service!
+Welcome to the Department of Human Resources and the Civil Service Commission!

 Schenectady County Government’s goal is to create a workforce that is committed to public service and quality performance.
 Schenectady County government is committed to creating a strong, diverse and inclusive workforce ready to serve the residents of Schenectady County.
 The Schenectady County Human Resources Department strives to provide a comprehensive range of supports to our employees, to all levels of County government and to the municipalities that we serve.
 The Department assists with benefit and policy administration; acts as the liaison on human resource matters; ensures county compliance with applicable state and federal laws; and provides employee professional development.